NicoDebiaggi/proyectoFinalNode/README.md

-# nodeSimpleBackend
+# proyecto-final

-Base route hosted in: https://violet-shrouded-lungfish.glitch.me/products/
+Base route hosted in:

-Use the route /getProducts to obtain all the products of the list

-Use the route /getRandomProduct to obtain a random product of the list
+See the postman.json to learn how to use this backend